Lexus extended warranty coverage overview

 Lexus VSA plans come with the following benefits in addition to repair coverage:

-- 24/7 roadside assistance, including flat tire assistance, lockout assistance, jump starts, towing and fuel delivery (up to 3 gallons twice per month)
+- 24/7 roadside assistance, including flat tire assistance, lockout assistance, jump starts, towing and fuel delivery (up to three gallons twice per month).

-- Substitute transportation coverage, providing up to $35 per day for up to five days to cover rental cars, taxis, Lyft rides or other transportation while your Lexus is in the shop for a covered repair
+- Substitute transportation coverage, providing up to $35 per day for up to five days to cover rental cars, taxis or rideshare services while your Lexus is in the shop for a covered repair.

-- $100 disappearing deductible, which waives your $100 deductible if you take your Lexus to the dealer who sold you your warranty for covered repairs
+- $100 disappearing deductible, which waives your $100 deductible for covered repairs at the dealer who sold you your warranty.

-All things considered, these benefits are weaker than what we expected from Lexus, especially when you consider the cost of these warranties.
-The benefit amounts simply aren’t enough to cover most rental car or lodging expenses, but at least they’re better than nothing.
+All things considered, these benefits are weaker than we expected from Lexus, especially given the cost of these warranties.
+The benefit amounts simply aren’t enough to cover most rental car or lodging expenses, but they do provide some assistance.

 » MORE: What to know about manufacturers’ extended warranties

-As mentioned, Lexus doesn’t sell VSA plans online, so you’ll have to call up a local dealership and speak with a finance manager to get some quotes.
-We also recommend calling multiple dealers for competing quotes if you want to get a better deal.
+Lexus doesn’t sell VSA plans online, so you’ll have to call a local dealership and speak with a finance manager to get quotes.
+We recommend calling multiple dealers to get competing quotes for the best deal.

-That’s what we did, and you can see the results below:
+That’s what we did, and these were our results:

 | Vehicle | Coverage | Term | Cost |